kaltura/nginx-vod-module/README.md

 * `label` - a friendly string that identifies the sequence. if a language is specified, a default label will be automatically derived by it - e.g. if language is `ita`, by default `italiano` will be used as the label.
-* `keyFrameDurations` - array of integers, containing the durations of the video key frames in the sequence.
-Supplying the key frame durations enables the module to both:
-	1. align the segments to key frames
-	2. report the correct segment durations in the manifest - providing an alternative to setting `vod_manifest_segment_durations_mode` to `accurate`, which is not supported for multi clip media sets (for performance reasons).
-* `firstKeyFrameOffset` - integer, offset of the first video key frame in the sequence, measured in milliseconds relative to `firstClipTime`.
-Defaults to 0 if not supplied.

 #### Clip (abstract)